adad184/MMSpinImageView/README.md

     @property (nonatomic, strong)   NSArray  *imagesArray;

-and maybe you want to load images from zip file.
+and maybe you want to load images from zip file.( this feather depend on [zipzap](https://github.com/pixelglow/zipzap), you can remove relative method if you don't nend this)

     - (void)loadDataFromZip:(NSString*)path;